FerretDB/FerretDB/website/docs/security/authentication.md

 docker compose up
 ```

-A client connects as user `user1` that is authenticated using credentials stored in `admin.system` database `users` collection.
+A client connects as the user `user1`, and authenticated using credentials stored in the `admin.system.users` collection.

 ```sh
 docker run --rm -it --network=ferretdb --entrypoint=mongosh \